Concentration 20: Background and recording

 The Record Plant (Hollywood, California) was one of the studios where the album was recorded.

-In summer 1996, Amuro released her sophomore album Sweet 19 Blues, which was her first release since severing ties with Super Monkey's.
+In summer 1996, Amuro released her second album Sweet 19 Blues, which was her first release since severing ties with Super Monkey's.
 The album was a mammoth commercial success, reaching number one on the Oricon Albums Chart, receiving a triple million certification from the RIAJ, spawning three chart-toppers, and was even the best-selling Japanese album of all time for a brief moment.
 By the end of the year, Sweet 19 Blues was named the second best-selling album in Japan of 1996, trailing behind Globe's eponymous debut album.

 After this monumental success, recording for its follow-up began immediately.
 Much of the recording of Concentration 20 was done in the United States, primarily in California and New York.
 Two weeks were devoted to recording in Santa Monica.
 The title of the album was reportedly chosen because: "the studio at that time was on 20th Street in Santa Monica, and that is where we concentrated".
 Along with: "the 20th century is almost over, so let's concentrate on the time we have left", along with, "can we keep listening to this album throughout the 20th century?"
 The album was named so that it could be played with various meanings, such as "people who were 19 years old when Sweet 19 Blues was released are now entering their 20s", and so on, to broaden the imagination.
 Coincidentally, the title and Amuro's age at the time of release matched even though she was not aware of it.
 Other well-known artists such as Marc Panther, Koji Kubo, and m.c.A.T (Akio Togashi) also participated in the production of the album.
 "Storm" features m.c.A.T, as on the previous album.